celery/celery/docs/userguide/workers.rst

-Starting :program:`celery worker` with the :option:`--autoreload` option will enable the worker to watch for file system changes to all imported task modules imported (and also any non-task modules added to the :setting:`imports` setting or the :option:`-I|--include` option).
+Starting :program:`celery worker` with the :option:`--autoreload` option will enable the worker to watch for file system changes to all imported task modules (and also any non-task modules added to the :setting:`imports` setting or the :option:`-I|--include` option).

 This is an experimental feature intended for use in development only,